demos-europe/edt/packages/access-definitions/docs/how-to-implement-types.md

 ## Limiting access

 On the level of the `TypeInteface` there four ways to restrict accesses.
-* Using `isAvailable()` you can fully hide Types depending on the state of the application (eg. authorizations of the accessing user).
+* Using `isAvailable()` you can fully hide Types depending on the state of the application (e.g. authorizations of the accessing user).
-* Using `isReferencable` and `isDirectlyAccessible` you can prevent access to types similar to `isAvailable` but more fine grained based on the nesting of Types.
+* Using `isReferencable` and `isDirectlyAccessible` you can prevent access to types similar to `isAvailable` but more fine-grained based on the nesting of Types.
 * Using `getAccessCondition()` you can hide entity instances (not types!) depending on the state of the application.

 This is kept separate from more specific interfaces as these restrictions are relevant for readability, updates, deletions and, partly, for create actions as well.
-However currently only readability and updatability are implemented.
+However, currently only readability and updatability are implemented.

 To give an example lets assume each article is preceded by a draft article.
 Articles are connected to their